Dakkers/create-react-app-issue-7598/README.md

 This repo exists to reproduce a bug introduced with version 3.1.x of create-react-app.
 The issue is that mixins (which make use of a path) imported from a different file do not honour the path of the file that uses them.

+**It is still broken with version 3.3.1, which claims to have fixed it.**

 # "Original" code
 This code reflects the directory structure of the codebase where I experienced the problem.
 (This does NOT work with 3.1.x of create-react-app, but it does with 3.0.x.)